 - Creating a personal road map for success

 How many sessions are included and what are the topics?

-3, 2-day sessions over the course of the school year.
-(See dates and location.)
+Three, two-day sessions over the course of a school year.

 Session 1: The Art of Strategic Leadership in Supporting TransformationParticipants will explore the principles of strategic leadership, identify and address their leadership gaps in order to manage large-scale transformation, and create a personal roadmap for success by analyzing and ensuring alignment between district and campus plans.
 Through identifying a Problem of Practice, participants will apply their learning from each session to their assigned role and contribute to district transformation.